heitmanr/syslog_gpt/README.md

 Number of requested results 25 is greater than number of elements in index 23, updating n_results = 23
 Answer: Yes, the update of the UTD signature was ultimately successful.
 This is indicated by the log entry 000146: *Sep  8 00:52:47.862 CEST: %VMAN-5-VIRT_INST_NOTICE: R0/0: vman: VIRTUAL SERVICE UTD LOG: UTD signature update succeeded - previous version: 29.0.c - current version: 29161.369.s.
 ```
+# Disclaimer
+Cisco provides Code Exchange for convenience and informational purposes only, with no support of any kind.
+This page contains information and links from third-party websites that are governed by their own separate terms.
+Reference to a project or contributor on this page does not imply any affiliation with or endorsement by Cisco.
+Please note that some of the repositories in Code Exchange may be enabled to interact with third-party Generative AI platforms outside of Cisco’s control, and users should review those third-party terms and privacy statements to understand how data is processed, stored or used, including input data.